w9jds/w9jds.github.io/_posts/2015-5-1-whats_new_from_build.md

 You also read that correctly as well.
 Microsoft has released an editor with Visual Studio's Roslyn built into it for both Mac and Linux.
 This is just a stepping stone to their greater vision of allowing any kind of development on all platforms.

-Check it out here: http://code.visualstudio.com
+Check it out here: [Get Visual Studio Code!](http://code.visualstudio.com)

 ### Visual Studio
 Microsoft also showed off a new Visual Studio and Blend as well.
 Coming with Visual Studio 2015 is their new open source compiler Roslyn, along with a whole new IDE.
 For people that have been using Visual Studio for years, it doesn't look to new, but they built it from the ground up and added LOADS of new features.
 Unfortunately I can't cover all of them, but I can hit some of the big ones.